-It became more glaring fault because rest of the bill was gender neutral.
+It became a more glaring fault because rest of the bill was gender neutral.
 Terms used to define other related crimes in this bill were neutral terms like ‘whoever’, ‘person’ etc. My worry was that if this was the law then our boys would have to undergo very bad fate and might be termed as rapists when they get raped by older women.

-The Kerala incident makes it even more disturbing that Dr. P K Jabbar, Professor and Head of Endocrinology Department of Medical College Hospital Thiruvananthapuram said that the boy could have a medical condition called “precocious puberty”.
+The Kerala incident makes it even more disturbing that Dr. P K Jabbar, Professor, and Head of Endocrinology Department of Medical College Hospital Thiruvananthapuram said that the boy could have a medical condition called “precocious puberty”.
 The problem with this view of the doctor is he has completely ignored that ‘precocious puberty’ is a growing phenomenon in girls and already a big concern in The USA.

 This 2014 study on early puberty shows with evidence that more girls are attaining puberty earlier than boys.
 This Deccan Chronicle report says 90% girls and 50% boys suffer from this problem.
-In fact scientists do not have enough conclusive evidence on boys attaining early puberty has grown to the extent it has grown in girls and all available literature survey points out that girls have this issue in growing numbers.
+In fact, scientists do not have enough conclusive evidence on boys attaining early puberty has grown to the extent it has grown in girls and all available literature survey points out that girls have this issue in growing numbers.
 So it is really shameful for a doctor to create a biased view without proper examination before ascertaining what could be the ‘medical condition’.